zyt95579/PDP_IOD/README.md

 - **Prompt Coupling**: Task-general and task-specific prompts interfere with each other.
 - **Prompt Drift**: Inconsistent supervision causes old categories to degrade.

-To address these challenges, we propose **PDP**, a prompt-decoupled continual detection framework that explicitly separates transferable and task-specific knowledge while maintaining supervision consistency across incremental steps.
+To address these challenges, we propose PDP, a prompt-decoupled continual detection framework that explicitly separates transferable and task-specific knowledge while maintaining supervision consistency across incremental steps.

 ---
 <p align="center">